-Mixpanel enables you to export your Mixpanel data to three popular data warehouse solutions:
+Mixpanel enables you to export your Mixpanel data to four data warehouse solutions:

-This documentation targets users with intermediate or advanced knowledge of databases; and specific knowledge of Redshift Spectrum, BigQuery, or Snowflake technology.
+This documentation targets users with intermediate or advanced knowledge of databases and knowledge of Amazon Web Services, Google Cloud Platform, or Snowflake technology.

-Data Warehouse Export is currently available as a 30 day trial.
-You can create one data pipe during this period.
-Data pipelines will close when the trial period ends.
+Data Warehouse Export is available as an add-on for Growth and Enterprise plans.
+Additionally, a free 30 day trial is available to customers looking to try this add-on.
+You may create one trial pipeline, which will close when the 30 day trial period ends.

 For additional information on configuring the Mixpanel export for each type of data warehouse, see:

-After configuring the warehouse and creating a pipeline with the API, you can begin to query Mixpanel data from the data warehouse.
+After configuring the warehouse and creating a pipeline with the API, you can begin to query Mixpanel data from the destination warehouse.
+This opens up the use of SQL use from within Google Bigquery, Snowflake, and Amazon Redshift Spectrum.

-The event data that is exported using the data warehouse export API is the same data exported from the Mixpanel data export API.
+The event data that is exported using the data warehouse export API is the same data exported from the Raw Data Export API.

-The user data that is exported using the data warehouse export API is the same data exported from the Mixpanel engage API.
+The user data that is exported using the data warehouse export API is the same data exported from the Query API Engage Endpoint.

 Mixpanel supports hourly and daily exports.

-When an export is started, a backfill can be scheduled so that historical data is also exported to the data warehouse.
+You can schedule an initial backfill when creating a pipeline.
+This ensures that historical data is also exported to the data warehouse.

-Since people profiles are mutable, the data in the table is replaced every time an export happens based on schedule (daily or hourly).
+Since user profiles are mutable, the data in the table is replaced every time an export happens based on the schedule (daily or hourly).

 Mixpanel has the following policy for data latency:

-Mixpanel adds 24 hours of end to end latency between when the data is exported from Mixpanel until the data reaches the data warehouse.
+Mixpanel adds 24 hours of end to end latency from when the data is exported from Mixpanel until the data reaches the data warehouse.

-Mixpanel adds an additional 24 hours for data that reaches the pipeline late.
-Mixpanel defines late data as any data point or people profile update that reaches Mixpanel servers later than two hours after the end of export window.
+Mixpanel adds an additional 24 hours for data that reaches the pipeline, or Mixpanel servers at ingestion, late.
+Mixpanel defines late data as any data point or user profile update that reaches Mixpanel servers later than two hours after the end of export window.

 Event data stored in Mixpanel’s datastore and event data in the data warehouse can fall out of sync.